KieranArasu/KieranArasu/README.md

 # Data repository of previous/current data projects
 - By Kieran Arasu
-Work mainly on R and Stata.
+Work mainly on R and Stata for data.
+Additionally construct 3D models and program in C# for VR environments.

 ## Machine Learning
 ### Project 1: Breast Cancer Prognostic model